0x7ffc/0x7ffc.github.io/_posts/2019-05-05-graph-traversal-made-easy-part-3.md

 path.unshift(p)
 ```

 There is a [variation of this problem](https://leetcode.com/problems/word-ladder-ii/description) where you need to return all the shortest paths instead of just one.
 You can't just use `parent` because a word can have multiple parents.
-A simple solution'd be changing `parent` to `{v=>Set}` and use DFS in the end to generate all the paths.
+A simple solution would be changing `parent` to `{v=>Set}` and use DFS in the end to generate all the paths.
 I'll leave to to you since it's not that different and you can practice writing DFS.

 There is a common optimization called Bi-Directional BFS, simply put, you do BFS on both ends and always search from the one with smaller frontier.